Tax advantages of leasing vs. buying a car

-As a business owner you likely need to put more thought into whether to buy or lease your vehicles than the average driver.
+As a business owner, you need to put more thought into whether you buy or lease your vehicles than the average driver.
 All the standard questions to ask whether to lease or buy come into play, but there is an additional consideration — namely, what are the tax benefits?

 Tax deductions for business vehicles